de-centralized-systems/sssmp/docs/Specification.md

   r = c_{t - 1}[: b-8]  \\
   c_{t - 1} \overset{?}{=} \textsf{coefficients\_with\_checksum}(s, r).
 $$
-The checksum is valid if and only if the above equality holds.
+The checksum is valid if, and only if, the above equality holds.
 If the checksum is found valid, the value $s$ is returned as result of the recovery process.
 Otherwise the user MUST be informed of the failed recovery attempt.
 In this case, implementations MAY choose to return the recovery secret $s$ anyway, but they MUST NOT do so without